Keith Dunn – International Blues Master

 Stanley Steele arranged Keith’s debut with Roomful of Blues a few weeks before Keith’s 17th birthday.
 It was his first time in a real club playing and singing with a professional band.
 In addition to school work, Keith continued working on a variety of music and played these styles while in different bands around Boston including, blues, soul, jazz, swing, big-band, rock& roll and rockabilly.

-Keith teamed up with German blues pianist, Chris Rannenberg to produce several acclaimed albums including, Los Reyes Del Ko’s “Hot Tin Roof” and “The Walter Davis Project” which was voted “Traditional Album Of The Year” by Living Blues Magazine.
+Teaming up with blues pianist Chris Rannenberg, Keith and Chris produced several acclaimed albums including, Los Reyes Del Ko’s “Hot Tin Roof” and “The Walter Davis Project” which was voted “Traditional Album Of The Year” by Living Blues Magazine.
 It features Keith and Chris as well as Billy Boy Arnold, Charlie Musselwhite, Henry Townsend and Jimmy McCracklin.

 In addition to his production work, Keith Dunn continues to perform around the world with his usual variety of projects and blues-oriented styles.
 Using his immense musical experience, Keith performs with the same joy, enthusiasm and deep commitment that he had from the very beginning.
 He is keeping the promise that he made to Muddy Waters.
 Keith Dunn is keeping the blues alive!